lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 .. image:: lximage-prefrences.png

 The :guilabel:`Window` tab manages how the window appears.
-To show the thumbnails dock by default check the :guilabel:`Show thumbnails dock by default` checkbox.
+To show the thumbnails dock by default check the :guilabel:`Show thumbnails dock by default` checkbox and choose where it is to the right.

 .. image:: lximage-thumbnail-pref.png